 Charitable think tank that argues that drug prohibition is the major cause of drug-related harm to individuals & communities, and should be replaced by effective and humane government regulation.
 Full text publications freely available.

-Independent body set up in 2007 to provide objective analysis of UK drug policy.
-Full text of publications available.
+Independent body sought to provide objective analysis of UK drug policy during its brief existence (2007-2012).
+Full text of publications still available.

 Gives access to many online publications, including the World drug report (print copies at HV 5801)